FIFA members reject term mandates and age limits

 | SAO PAULO

-SAO PAULO FIFA's 209 member associations rejected proposals to introduce term mandates and age limits for its elected executives at the world football governing body's annual Congress on Wednesday.
+SAO PAULO FIFA's 209 member associations rejected proposals to introduce term mandates and age limits for its elected executives at the world soccer governing body's annual Congress on Wednesday.

 Members were asked to approve or reject the ideas in principle and, although majorities voted against both proposals, FIFA did not give an exact vote count.

-Associations voted by holding aloft green or red cards because the electronic voting system in Sao Paulo’s conference centre was not working.
+Associations voted by holding aloft green or red cards because the electronic voting system in Sao Paulo’s conference center was not working.

-European football's governing body UEFA was the only one of the six regional confederations to support the proposals but several delegates called the ideas unfair and restrictive.
+European soccer's governing body UEFA was the only one of the six regional confederations to support the proposals but several delegates called the ideas unfair and restrictive.

 “We are completely against these changes,” Yves Jean Bart, president of the Haitian FA, said to loud applause.
 “We are working in a democratic system and that is the system that needs to prevail.”